pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

         /Pages 3593 0 R               % points to page tree
-        /OpenAction 225 0 R           % action to perform on open /Names 3832 0 R               % points to global names tree /PageMode/UseOutlines         % show the TOC initially
-        /PageLabels<</Nums[0<</S/D>>2<</S/r>>8<</S/D>>]>> % names given to pages
+        /OpenAction 225 0 R           % action to perform on open /Names 3832 0 R               % points to global names tree /PageMode /UseOutlines        % initially show the TOC /PageLabels<</Nums[0<</S/D>>2<</S/r>>8<</S/D>>]>> % names given to pages
         /Outlines 3835 0 R            % points to outline tree
     >>

 .. note:: Indentation, line breaks and comments are inserted here for clarification purposes only and will not normally appear.
-For more information on the PDF catalogue see section 3.6.1 on page 137 of the :ref:`AdobeManual`.
+For more information on the PDF catalog see section 3.6.1 on page 137 of the :ref:`AdobeManual`.

 ----------------------------------